saxarona/mlcs4013/04-notes.md

 1. A complete explanation of SVMs as quadratic optimization problems and such by Andrew Ng (of course).
 It is explained [here](http://cs229.stanford.edu/notes/cs229-notes3.pdf).
 A decent understanding of optimization (what's a primal, its dual and such) is recommended.
 2. An ELI5 (Explain Like I'm 5-years-old) explanation which is [here](https://www.reddit.com/r/MachineLearning/comments/15zrpp/please_explain_support_vector_machines_svm_like_i/).
 The analogy of the villain and the ninja powers is incredibly enlightening.

+I now joined all available data in a single file using a Python script which can be found [here](04-preprocessing.py).
+I just need to make the SVM work and start writing about it!

 ## What's next

 My next move is to train the SVM (which is pretty easy to use following the examples of Stanford Open Classroom's activity) with the data provided.
 The Open Classroom activity is located [here](http://openclassroom.stanford.edu/MainFolder/DocumentPage.php?course=MachineLearning&doc=exercises/ex7/ex7.html).